 You cannot over-communicate when you are asking your organization to change.
-Every successful executive, who has led a change management effort, in my experience, makes this statement.
+Every successful executive, who has led a change management effort, in my experience, makes this statement in retrospect.

 I have never worked with a client organization in which employees were completely happy with communication.
 Communication is one of the toughest issues in organizations.
 Effective communication requires four components interworking perfectly for shared meaning, my favorite definition of communication.

 - The individual sending the message must present the message clearly and in detail, and radiate integrity and authenticity.

 - The person receiving the message must decide to listen, ask questions for clarity, and trust the sender of the message.